Solving the all pairs shortest path problem after minor update of a large dense graph: Testing of the algorithms

 \subsection{Experiment \RNum{1}}

-In Experiment \RNum{1}, we test warm-start calculation of the new APSP matrix after removing a node, and compare with cold-start calculation of the Floyd-Warshall algorithm and Dijkstra's algorithm.
-In the experiment, a random node is removed from a complete graph, then record the time spent for calculating the new APSP matrix, by warm-start calculation of Algorithm \ref{alg:APSPremove} and cold-start of other algorithms.
+In Experiment \RNum{1}, we test warm-start calculation of the new APSP matrix after removing a node, and compare with cold-start calculation of the Floyd-Warshall algorithm.
+In the experiment, a random node is removed from a complete graph, then record the time spent for calculating the new APSP matrix, by warm-start calculation of Algorithm \ref{alg:APSPremove} and cold-start of Floyd-Warshall algorithm.
 The ratio of the used time is calculate with Equation \ref{equ:ratioo}.
-Different sizes of graphs are tested, from 100 nodes to 1,000 nodes.
-For each size of graph, we repeat the experiment three times and calculate the average of the ratios.
+Different sizes of complete graphs are tested, from 1,000 nodes to 5,000 nodes.
+For each size of graph less than 5,000 nodes, we repeat the experiment 20 times and calculate the average and standard deviation (SD) of the ratios; for graph of size of 5,000 nodes, the experiment is repeated five times.

-As shown in Table \ref{tab:exp1}, a warm-start calculation only needs 0.16 of the time, to a cold-start calculation with the Floyd-Warshall algorithm on average.
-That means we can save 84\% of calculation time if using warm-start calculation.
-When compared with Dijkstra's algorithm, the average ratio is 0.54.
+As shown in Table \ref{tab:exp1}, a warm-start calculation only needs 0.57 of the time, to a cold-start calculation with the Floyd-Warshall algorithm on average.
+That means we can save 43\% of calculation time if using warm-start calculation.